Foundations of geometric approximate group theory: Boundary actions of hyperbolic approximate groups

-This shows that $(\Lambda, \Lambda^\infty)$ acts minimally on $L$ (hence any representative of $\partial \Lambda$) and proves the implication (i) $\implies$ (ii).
-The implication (ii)$\implies$(iii)$\implies$(i) are obvious. \end{proof} Boundary minimality is a useful tool in the investigation of the topology of $\partial \Lambda$, as illustrated by the following result. \begin{proposition} Assume that $(\Lambda, \Lambda^\infty)$ is an infinite hyperbolic approximate group with Bonk-Schramm realization $L \subset \partial \bH^n$ which has no fixpoints at infinity.
-Then precisely one of the following two options holds: \begin{enumerate}[(i)] \item $|L| = 2$. \item $L$ is a perfect compact subset of $\partial \bH^n$. \end{enumerate} In particular, the boundary of a non-elementary hyperbolic approximate group is a perfect compact subset of a sphere. \end{proposition} \begin{proof} Note first that $L$ is compact as a closed subset of $\partial \bH^n$.
-Now assume that $L$ is not perfect and pick an isolated point $\xi \in L$.
-Since $\partial\rho(\Lambda^\infty)$ acts by homeomorphisms on $L$, it follows that every point in $\partial\rho(\Lambda^\infty).\xi$ is an isolated point of $L$.
-This implies that $\overline{\rho(\Lambda).\xi}$ is a discrete subset of the compact space $L$, hence finite.
-We deduce with Proposition \ref{BoundaryMinimal} that $L$ itself is finite.
+This shows that $(\Lambda, \Lambda^\infty)$ acts minimally on $L$ (hence any representative of $\partial \Lambda$) and proves the implications (i) $\implies$ (ii).
+The implication (ii)$\implies$(iii)$\implies$(i) are obvious. \end{proof} Here is a sample application of boundary minimality to the topology of $\partial \Lambda$: \begin{proposition}[Boundaries of non-elementary hyperbolic approx.\ groups] Assume that $(\Lambda, \Lambda^\infty)$ is an infinite hyperbolic approximate group with Bonk-Schramm realization $L \subset \partial \bH^n$ which has no fixpoints at infinity.
+Then precisely one of the following two options holds: \begin{enumerate}[(i)] \item $|L| = 2$. \item $L$ is an infinite perfect compact subset of $\partial \bH^n$. \end{enumerate} In particular, the boundary of a non-elementary hyperbolic approximate group is represented by a perfect infinite compact subset of a sphere, whose homeomorphism group acts minimally. \end{proposition} \begin{proof} Note first that $L$ is compact as a closed subset of $\partial \bH^n$.
+Now assume that $L$ is not perfect.
+The subset $K$ of isolated points in $L$ is open and invariant, so the complement of $M=L\setminus K$, is a closed invariant subset.
+By minimality of the action shown in Proposition \ref{BoundaryMinimal}, we conclude that $M$ is empty.
+Thus $L$ consists only of isolated points and is a discrete subset of the compact space $L$, hence finite.
 By Proposition \ref{GromovBoundaryTri} we thus have either $|L| = 2$ or $|L| = 0$, but since $\Lambda$ is infinite, the latter is impossible.
-This shows that $L$ is either perfect and compact or of cardinality $2$, and the proposition follows. \end{proof} We now collect everything that we have learned so far about the topology of boundaries of non-elementary hyperbolic approximate groups in the following corollary: \begin{corollary}[Topology of boundaries] If $(\Lambda, \Lambda^\infty)$ is a non-elementary hyperbolic group and $L$ is a representative for $\partial \Lambda$, then the following hold: \begin{enumerate}[(i)] \item $L$ is a perfect compact space whose homeomorphism group acts minimally. \item $L$ embeds homeomorphically into a finite-dimensional sphere, in particular $L$ is of finite topological dimension. \item There exists a metric $d$ on $L$ which generates the topology and such that $(L,d)$ is locally quasi-self-similar and doubling. \end{enumerate} \end{corollary}
+This shows that $L$ is either perfect and compact or of cardinality $2$, and the proposition follows. \end{proof}